Micromotion compensation of trapped ions by qubit transition and direct scanning of dc voltages: Modification of transition probability by excess micromotion

-To estimate the magnitude of the field to be compensated at the ion position, the transition probability for a qubit flipping is measured while the voltage of the controlled dc electrode is varied.
-For an ion displaced by $u_0$ from the rf null and having a secular motion amplitude $u_1$, the total ion displacement $s(t)$ including the micromotion at frequency $\omega_{rf}$, along the direction of it (which might differ from the $x$-axis), follows \cite{berkeland_minimization_1998},
+To estimate the magnitude of the field to be compensated at the ion position, the transition probability for a qubit flipping is measured while the voltages of the controlled dc electrodes are varied.
+Excess micromotion occurs along the direction of the oscillating electric field generated by the rf voltage at the displaced position, which is determined by the spatial arrangement of ground and rf electrodes as shown in Fig. \ref{fig_bessel}(a), where the ion is displaced by $\textbf{u}_0 = (u_{0x}, u_{0y})$ from the rf null.
+The instantaneous ion displacement $\textbf{u}(t) = (u_x(t), u_y(t))$, including the secular motion with amplitudes $u_{1x}$, $u_{1y}$ at frequency $\omega_x, \omega_y$ and the micromotion at frequency $\omega_\mathrm{rf}$, can be expressed as,

+where $i$ can be either $x$ or $y$, and $q_{x,y}$ are trap parameters known as the $q$-parameters along the principal axes, which depend on the trap geometry and are proportional to the magnitude of the pseudopotential \cite{leibfried_quantum_2003,berkeland_minimization_1998}.
+Note that $q_x \cdot q_y < 0$ because the ground and rf electrodes have opposite signs of voltage with respect to the voltage at the ion's equilibrium position.
+If the ion is sufficiently cooled down, the secular motion amplitudes $u_{1x}$ and $u_{1y}$ become negligible, and the pure excess micromotion term can be written as

-where $q$ is a trap parameter known as the $q$-parameter along the direction of the micromotion, which depends on the trap geometry and is proportional to the magnitude of the pseudopotential \cite{leibfried_quantum_2003,berkeland_minimization_1998}, and $\cos(\theta)$ is the acute angle between the direction of the static displacement and the direction of the micromotion.
-Then, the atom-light interaction of the ion with the transition laser of the momentum $k$ (or the momentum difference of $k=k_2-k_1$ in the case of Raman transition with momenta $k_1$ and $k_2$) experiences a phase modulation in effective electric field induced by the motion as,
+For detection of this excess micromotion, we utilize an atom-light interaction of the ion with a transition laser of the momentum $\textbf{k}$ (or the momentum difference of $\textbf{k}=\textbf{k}_2-\textbf{k}_1$ in the case of Raman transition with momenta $\textbf{k}_1$ and $\textbf{k}_2$), where the excess micromotion component projected in the direction of $\textbf{k}$ can be detected.
+When the transition laser field is represented by $E(t)$ in the lab frame, the oscillating ion experiences the phase modulation of the field by $\textbf{k} \cdot \textbf{s}(t) = \beta \cos(\omega_\mathrm{rf} t)$ and therefore the electronic transition of the ion is driven by the modified electric field